mascee/python-challenge/README.md

 Python challenge
 Olga Petrova

-I copied my Git Bash commands I used to to Word file gitBashCommands.doc

 2 tasks are performed.

 First program in the folder PyBank reads budget_data.txt in the Resources folder and analyses data in it.